serotracker/sero-can-webapp/README.md

 For zsh users, step 1 becomes `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | zsh` and use `~/.zshrc` instead of `~/.bash_profile` everywhere.

+##### Windows
+We recommend using nvm-windows.
+Please see the (linked guide)[https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows] for detailed instructions.

 ### Local Development Setup

-#### Starting Application Locally
+#### Setting up the Appliation
 1. Clone the sero-can-webapp repo by running `git clone https://github.com/serotracker/sero-can-webapp.git`
 2. Navigate to the root directory of sero-can-webapp
 3. Install project dependencies via `npm install`.
 Note, this only needs to be run  when you initially setup the repository and when packages are updated/added/removed.

+#### Running the Application Locally
+##### Alternative 1: Using the Terminal
-4. Set the following environment variables: `REACT_APP_ROUTE`, `REACT_APP_MAPBOX_API_KEY`.
+1. Set the following environment variables: `REACT_APP_ROUTE`, `REACT_APP_MAPBOX_API_KEY`.
 Ask a member of the dev team for these values.
+Read the following guides for instructions on how to set environment variables on (MacOS / Linux / WSL)[https://blog.doppler.com/how-to-set-environment-variables-in-linux-and-mac#how-to-change-and-set-environment-variables] and on (Windows)[https://phoenixnap.com/kb/windows-set-environment-variable]
-5. Run the application locally via `npm start`.
+2. Run the application locally via `npm start`.
 This should cause the app to open in a browser window at `http://localhost:3000`

-#### VS Code Startup Configurations
+##### Alternative 2: Using VS Code Configurations
-We can set launch configurations in VS Code for an improved development experience.
-This allows us to set breakpoints directly in the editor, and launch the app from the debug tab in VS Code.
-Multiple configurations can be added.
-Here is an example that launches the app with the Chrome browser:
+1. Open the repo in VS Code
+2. Create a folder in the root directory of this repo called `.vscode`
+3. Create a `launch.json` file within that folder and paste the following into it
 ```
 {
 "version": "0.2.0",